apple/foundationdb/documentation/sphinx/source/configuration.rst

   * Or, an unsupported Linux distribution with:

     * Kernel version between 2.6.33 and 3.0.x (inclusive) or 3.7 or greater
-    * Works with .deb or .rpm packages
+    * Preferably .deb or .rpm package support

   * Or, macOS 10.7 or later

-  .. warning:: The macOS version of the FoundationDB server is intended for use on locally accessible development machines only.
+  .. warning:: The macOS and Windows versions of the FoundationDB server are intended for use on locally accessible development machines only.
 Other uses are not supported.

 * 4GB **ECC** RAM (per fdbserver process)
 * Storage